disneystreaming/alloy/README.md

 }
 ```

-### alloy.urlForm
+#### alloy#urlFormFlattened

-url-form data equivalents of `xmlName` and `xmlFlattened`.
+url-form data equivalent of `xmlFlattened`.

-#### alloy.urlFormFlattened

 Unwraps the values of a list, set, or map into the containing structure/union when serialized as url-form data.

 ```smithy
 structure User {